ajschlosser/wordpress-jade-template/README.md

 # Blank Gulp/Jade/Compass/Sass Template WordPress Theme

+## Contributing and Reporting Issues

+Contributions are welcome and encouraged!
+I have not done any WordPress development in years, but would like to maintain this repository, since it has been of some use to others.
+If you are one of those others, and have found ways to improve upon this (or update it to reflect current front-end development practices), then please don't be shy.
+I promise to review and approve each pull request. :) Or, if you're simply having issues, and don't know how or don't have the means or time to contribute, then simply create an issue, and I'll do my best to look into it myself.

 ## Description

 This theme is aimed at web professionials, but is of course available for anyone.